LeoForLearning/Cypress-Test/README.md

-# YouGov Chat Test Automation
+# Cypress Chat Test Automation

 Test script which covers the current interview test scenarios using Cypress.
 Note: The Manual test case is present in the attached a excel called Manual case.xlsx in tradition Manual test case format